Treatment For ADHD In Children: Why Medication Isn't The Only Option

 Children with ADHD may face various challenges resulting from the disorder.
 As they age, young people with ADHD may develop comorbid mental health disorders, which can also be managed through psychotherapy.
 For example, they may experience symptoms of anxiety from situations in the classroom.

-At-home strategies for managing ADHD and similar mental disorders
+At-home strategies for the management of ADHD and similar mental disorders

 In addition to traditional treatment for ADHD, there may be several changes you can make in everyday life that may be effective in reducing symptoms.
 The following techniques can supplement treatments like medication and therapy or be part of an alternative plan when medication is not an option.